 Why you need a lawyer during mediation

 While courts usually require you to participate in the process, no one can force you to agree to something if you do not want to.
-Be sure to fully discuss any settlement proposals with your attorney, and make sure you completely understand any proposal and feel comfortable accepting its terms.
+Be sure to fully discuss any settlement proposals with your divorce attorney, and make sure you completely understand any proposal and feel comfortable accepting its terms.